-Help out your designer by understanding what genre(s) your book fits into.
+Help out your designer by communicating what genre(s) your book fits into.
 This helps them understand the particulars of how to communicate what your book is.

 Things your designer doesn’t usually need to know: your main character’s name, the specific details of your epic climax, or the exact character arcs featured in the book.